 The judge said she was unlikely to rule in favor of either side on their requests.
 She told the companies to narrow their claims in the litigation.

-Samsung yesterday began rolling out its Galaxy S III flagship smartphone in the U.S. through T-Mobile USA Inc. The touch-screen device will be available from the three other largest U.S. carriers -- Verizon Wireless, AT&T Inc. (T) and Sprint Nextel Corp.
-(S) -- in the coming weeks, the Suwon, South Korean- based company said yesterday in a statement.
+Samsung yesterday began rolling out its Galaxy S III flagship smartphone in the U.S. through T-Mobile USA Inc. The touch-screen device will be available from the three other largest U.S. carriers -- Verizon Wireless, AT&T Inc. (T:US) and Sprint Nextel Corp.
+(S:US) -- in the coming weeks, the Suwon, South Korean- based company said yesterday in a statement.

 Apple, anticipating sales of the new phone, told Koh at a previous hearing it was considering filing a request for a temporary restraining order blocking the Galaxy S III before its release.
 Lawyers for Apple said the move was forced by Samsung’s tactic of releasing new generations of products before courts around the world are able to rule on whether earlier products infringed the patents involved in lawsuits.